FIFA 22 Career Mode Player Growth Tips

 Focus on the Right Attributes

 Rather than trying to build your perfect player right from the start, you should focus on the most important attributes for your position and build from there.
+Player growth in FIFA 22 is definitely a process and you shouldn’t rush it.

 Your dream might be to create a strong and quick striker with a clinical finish (think Lewandowski) but it takes a long time to get to that point.
 What you should start with instead is Sprint Speed, Acceleration, and Finishing – this will give you a head start so you can get open and put yourself in positions to score.
 Investing in Set Pieces and Passing in this early stage wouldn’t make too much sense.